supermodel/supermodel/README.md

 ### Installation

-1. `yarn` - install lerna and other global dev packages
+1. `yarn bootstrap` - resolves and install root and packages dependencies

+    - ⚠️ use this instead of `yarn [install]`
-2. `yarn bootstrap` - resolves and install dependencies for packages
+    - ensures presence of global installation of **lerna** and install it for you when missing

-3. ⚠️ When developing against local supermodel.io instance setup .env for CLI.
+2. 🤔 *optional* When developing against local supermodel.io instance setup .env for CLI.
 Choose symlink or copy:

     - symlink: `ln ./packages/cli/.env.development ./packages/cli/.env`
     - copy: `cp ./packages/cli/.env.development ./packages/cli/.env` and change variables for your needs